-Because of the angle at which the rails meet the posts, you will need to have taller posts at the bottom of stair rails.
+Because of the angle at which the rails meet the posts, you’ll need to have taller posts at the bottom of stair rails.
 This includes landings that connect two stair railing sections.
-If you do not have a taller post, your rail will meet the post at too high of a point to connect a rail bracket.
+If you don’t have a taller post, your rail will meet the post at too high to connect to a rail bracket.

 Does CableRail Meet Building Codes?

 Cable railing is a reliable and widely-used railing option, and when installed correctly, it’ll meet most building codes.
 That said, building codes vary by location, so make sure to check in with your local building authorities before starting any deck project.

 Do I Need To Have Lighting On My Steps?

 Yes.
 In 2000, the IRC started requiring all stairways in residential buildings to be lit.
 That includes outdoor stairs, which need to have an artificial light source in the immediate vicinity of their top landings.
 There are plenty of ways to accomplish this, from stair lights to post cap lights to lighting attached to your railing.
 If you need ideas, snap a photo of your deck stairs and give our team a call at 1-888-824-5316 - we’ll help you create a lighting plan perfectly tailored to your space!
 As always, check your local building codes and consult your building inspector prior to installing any lighting.

 Do I Need To Have A Handrail On My Steps?

 You’ll need a guardrail on any open sides of stairs that are more than 30 inches above the floor or grade below.